A Guide to Selecting the Right Mobile Service Truck Crane

 The most commonly used service truck cranes utilize hydraulic systems that transmit power using fluid.
 These cranes are renowned for their reliability, versatility, and ease of use.
 They are suitable for lifting heavy equipment, materials, and tools.
 You can find different hydraulic cranes, such as telescopic and knuckle boom cranes, each with unique lifting capacity and reach.
 Summits Advanced Safety Electronics (ASE) Phase 4 crane operating system is standard on hydraulic cranes mounted on truck bodies.
 This crane operating system increases safety and performance with features that prevent use in unsafe conditions and crane overloading.
 Additional features provide crane operators with information and functionality to make their work safe and efficient.

 On the other hand, electric cranes use an electric motor to power the lifting mechanism, an alternative to hydraulic cranes.
 They are often used in environments where noise and emissions are a concern, such as urban areas.
 Electric cranes require less maintenance than hydraulic ones and come in different types, such as wire rope and chain hoists, each with unique lifting capacity, reach, and other features.
 When selecting an electric crane, consider the voltage and power supply required and the type of control options available.
 Summit’s electric hydraulic cranes come with a single-function wireless control system.
+Learn more about the basics of telescopic cranes.

 Lifting Capacity and Zones

 Let’s reiterate that understanding the crane lifting capacity and zone charts is crucial for safe and efficient operation.
 The load chart provides information about the maximum weight a crane can safely lift under specific conditions.
 It takes into account various factors such as the crane’s structural integrity, stability, boom length, angle of lift, and other operational considerations.
 Conversely, the zone chart provides information on the areas where a crane can safely lift a load.
-The zone chart has a series of colored zones indicating where the crane operates safely and where it should not be used due to the risk of tipping or overloading.
+The zone chart has a series of colored zones indicating where the crane operates safely and should not be used due to the risk of tipping or overloading.

-In conclusion, mobile crane trucks are a valuable tool for any field service mechanic.
+In conclusion, mobile crane trucks are valuable for any field service mechanic.
 Choosing the right crane for your service truck involves considering various factors, such as weight and size, maximum reach and height, lifting capacity, mounting location, power source, and control options.
 Both hydraulic and electric cranes have unique advantages and disadvantages.
 Summit’s cranes range in lifting capacities from 4K to 14K, reaching 21 or 29 ft.
 Learn more about our most popular hydraulic mobile service crane models, the 7529 and 10629 cranes.